Quantum and classical query complexities of functions of matrices: Introduction

 This corresponds to (\ref{intro:eq2}) and implies $\alpha$ relating to $b_1b_2\cdots b_{n-1}$.
 More importantly, using this $\alpha$ we have $\langle 1|f(A)|n\rangle=\sum_i f(x_i)h_i$.
 Namely, the optimal value of the dual LP equals the $(1,n)$-th entry of $f(A)$.
 So $\langle 1|f(A)|n\rangle=\varepsilon$ if $d = \widetilde{\deg}_\varepsilon(f)$ because there is no duality gap between the above LP and its dual, and the optimal value of the LP is $\varepsilon$ when $d = \widetilde{\deg}_\varepsilon(f)$.
 This is basically our main idea of proving Theorem \ref{thm:tridiagonal matrix and approximate degree}.
 The above assumption on the eigenvalues (i.e., both $\lambda_i$ and $-\lambda_i$ are eigenvalues) is easily satisfied by focusing on the even part of $f$.
 Similar but slightly different results hold for the odd part of $f$.
 Finally, combining the idea of proving the no fast-forwarding theorem, it is now not very hard to prove Theorem \ref{intro:key theorem}.

 Regarding the proof of Theorem \ref{introthm:LB of classical}, we will establish a reduction from the Forrelation problem \cite{aaronson2015forrelation} to Problem \ref{problem}.
 The reduction is based on Feynman's clock construction of a sparse Hamiltonian from a quantum circuit.
 To be more exact, for any quantum circuit $U_{N-1}\cdots U_2 U_1$, we can construct a Hamiltonian $A = \sum_{t=1}^{N-1} b_t ( \ket{t} \bra{t-1} \otimes U_{t} + \ket{t-1} \bra{t} \otimes U_{t}^\dag )$, where $b_1,\ldots,b_{N-1}$ are some free parameters.
 When all unitaries $U_1,\ldots,U_{N-1}$ are sparse, $A$ is sparse as well.
 In the special subspace spanned by $\{\ket{t}\otimes U_t\cdots U_1 \ket{0}:t=0,\ldots, N-1\}$, matrix $A$ is the Hamiltonian of a continuous quantum walk on a line.
 In matrix form, it is a tridiagonal matrix of the form (\ref{thm:tridiagonal matrix}).
 Thanks to Theorem \ref{thm:tridiagonal matrix and approximate degree}, we can determine the free parameters $b_1,\ldots,b_{N-1}$ via the function $f(x)$.
 The Forrelation problem corresponds to approximating $\langle i|f(A)|j\rangle$ for some $i,j$.
 As the Forrelation problem is hard for classical computers, we obtain that Problem \ref{problem} is also hard for classical computers.
+The BQP-completeness theorem is also a direct corollary of the above idea.